introkun/netpass-docker-builder/README.md

 This will run command `make clean` overriding default arguments

 # Afterword
 For now it was created as Proof of Concept and can be changed in the future to being more universal.
+Probably will use multistage capabilities.